camdorazio/cryptocurrency/README.md

 # What is *GAS*?

-- *GAS* is how transaction costs are computed for *ETH* transactions and considers bandwidth, space requirements, as well as, the computational difficulty of each transaction to calculate the appropriate amount fees needed to complete each transaction.
+- *GAS* is how transaction costs are computed for *ETH* transactions and considers bandwidth, space requirements, as well as, the computational difficulty of each transaction to calculate the appropriate amount of fees needed to complete each transaction.
 - When executing transactions on *Ethereum* you will see *GAS* prices denoted as *GWEI (a.k.a.
 Giga Wei)* units.
     - *GWEI* to *Ether* can be compared like 1 penny to 1 US Dollar.